 In my post “Consider the Pencil” I looked at images I had taken on 120 film with the camera and showed how it was a useful photographic instrument.
 I returned to this subject in “How to be a Better Photographer” and again used examples taken with the Hawkeye.
 But all this time I have never stopped thinking about the meniscus lens and wondering just how good it really is.
 Is there a practical use for it in a photographer’s kit today?

 Several months ago I found a Hawkeye at an antique market in a really good original Kodak box.
 The camera was in rough shape but the box was excellent and I wanted it.
 I bought them and put a really nice camera in the box and I was left with the shabby one.
 As the camera was in bad condition I felt this was the opportunity I had been waiting for.
 I took the lens out of it and found it was in great shape because it is protected on the outside by a flat glass plate and on the inside by the shutter.
-And this was the beginning of my investigation.
+And this was the beginning of my simple investigation of the Brownie Hawkeye lens.

 The first thing to do was mount the lens on my Canon R. This is a wonderful camera for me because all of Canon’s equipment, from any age, can be adapted to it.
 Using my FD to EOS R adapter I was able to mount the R on the Canon Bellows FL.
 The bellows unit would give me the ability to focus the meniscus lens.